Tom Wilson (ice hockey): 2019–present: Recent seasons

-The 2020–21 NHL season brought more controversy for Wilson's playing style, beginning with a "very big, and very late" hit on Mark Jankowski of the Penguins at the end of February.
+The pandemic-shortened 2020–21 season brought more controversy for Wilson's playing style, beginning with a "very big, and very late" hit on Mark Jankowski of the Pittsburgh Penguins at the end of a February 25, 2021 game.
 This was followed by a hit on Brandon Carlo of the Boston Bruins on March 5, which resulted in Carlo being transported to the hospital in an ambulance.
-Bruins coach Bruce Cassidy referred to the incident as a "predatory hit from a player who's done that before", while Carlo's teammate Brad Marchand referred to it as a "bullshit hit".
+Bruins head coach Bruce Cassidy referred to the incident as a "predatory hit from a player who's done that before", while Carlo's teammate Brad Marchand referred to it as a "bullshit hit".
 Although referees did not call an on-ice penalty for the hit, the Department of Player Safety later suspended Wilson for seven games, requiring him to forfeit over $300,000 of his salary to the NHL Players' Emergency Assistance Fund.
 On May 4, the NHL and Department of Player Safety came under fire when they chose not to suspend Wilson for a fight against New York Rangers skaters Pavel Buchnevich and Artemi Panarin.
 Wilson first hit Buchnevich before removing Panarin's helmet and throwing him into the ice.
-Panarin was forced to miss the remainder of the season, while the Rangers released a statement declaring George Parros, the head of the Department of Player Safety, "unfit to continue in his current role".
-The controversy was amplified when, the following day, Shayne Gostisbehere of the Flyers was suspended two games for a hit against Mark Friedman of the Penguins.
+Panarin was forced to miss the remainder of the season due to a leg injury, while the Rangers released a statement declaring George Parros, the head of the Department of Player Safety, "unfit to continue in his current role".
+The controversy was amplified when, the following day, Shayne Gostisbehere of the Philadelphia Flyers was suspended two games for a hit against Mark Friedman of the Penguins.
 Unlike Wilson, Gostisbehere had never before received an NHL suspension.
-On May 7, 2021, Wilson told reporters that he had reached out to Panarin and that he wished to move on from the incident.
-After scoring 13 goals and 20 assists during the regular season, Wilson opened the scoring for the 2021 Stanley Cup playoffs with a shot against Tuukka Rask of the Bruins.
-That goal would be the only even-strength point drawn from one of the Capitals' top-six forwards as they fell to the Bruins in five games.
+On May 7, Wilson told reporters that he had reached out to Panarin and that he wished to move on from the incident.
+After scoring 13 goals and 20 assists for 33 points in 47 games while playing on the Capitals first line with Alexander Ovechkin and Evgeny Kuznetsov and leading the league in penalty minutes with 96 during the season, Wilson opened the scoring for the 2021 playoffs with a shot against Boston Bruins goaltender Tuukka Rask.
+That goal would be the only even-strength point drawn from one of the Capitals' top-six forwards as they fell to the Bruins in five games in the opening round.